Zedd: 2024–present: Telos, Dragon Ball Daima, and "Zedd in the Park" expansion

-Nine years after releasing True Colors, Zedd announced his third album, Telos, which was released on 30 August 2024.
+Nine years after releasing True Colors, Zedd released his third studio album, Telos, on 30 August 2024.
+The album marked a shift towards a more organic and diverse sound, featuring notable collaborations with John Mayer ("Automatic Yes"), rock band Muse ("1685"), and posthumous vocals from Jeff Buckley ("Dream Brother").
 Zedd also announced the accompanying Telos Tour.
 On 21 June, Zedd released "Out of Time", featuring Bea Miller, as the first single from the album.

-In September 2024, he performed "No Gravity" with Bava (musician) to a sold-out audience in Los Angeles.
+In September 2024, he performed "No Gravity" with Bava (musician) to a sold-out audience in Los Angeles, which was later officially released as a single in November 2024.
+Telos earned Zedd a nomination for Best Dance/Electronic Album at the 67th Annual Grammy Awards in February 2025.

 Zedd collaborated with the Japanese vocal duo C & K to perform "Jaka Jaan" (ジャカ☆ジャ〜ン, Jaka Jān), the opening theme song of the 2024 anime series Dragon Ball Daima.
 He was offered the job of composing the song as he is an open fan of the Dragon Ball franchise, while the lyrics are written by Yukinojo Mori.
-Zedd also performs the show's ending theme, "Nakama", this time in collaboration with Japanese-American singer Ai, who wrote the lyrics.
+Zedd also produced the show's ending theme, "Nakama", featuring Japanese-American singer Ai, who wrote the lyrics.
+"Nakama" was officially released as a single on 14 February 2025.

+In April 2026, Zedd announced the fifth edition of his namesake festival, "Zedd in the Park".
+For the first time, the event expanded to the East Coast, scheduled to take place at Randall's Island in New York City on 14–15 August 2026, with a lineup featuring DJ Snake, Porter Robinson, Madeon, and a back-to-back set with Knock2.

 Personal life

 Zedd briefly dated singer and actress Selena Gomez in 2015.
 He revealed that he hated the media attention surrounding it.

 Zedd is a fan of the German football club 1.
 FC Kaiserslautern.